twesleyb/SwipProteomics/README.md

 ## Community Detection
 Modules were identified in the enhanced protein covaration graph using the `leiden algorithm` [(github)](https://github.com/vtraag/leidenalg)[4].
  We utilized the [Surprise](refs/Traag_2015.pdf) quality metric to optimize clustering.
+ Surpsie quantifies the probability of observing a module with at least is the negative logarithm probablility of drawing m edges without
+ Surprise well suited to identifying substructure in graphs. replacement.

 * [NetRep](https://cran.r-project.org/web/packages/NetRep/vignettes/NetRep.html) and original paper [Ritchie _et al._, 2016](refs/Ritchie_2016.pdf).